-NRC publishes health information in a variety of formats for different audiences, such as Spanish, Chinese, easy-to-read, and audio formats.
+The Center publishes health information in a variety of formats for different audiences, such as Spanish, Asian languages, easy-to-read, and audio formats.

 Easy-to-Read Fast Facts.
-Written at a sixth to seventh grade reading level in a question-and-answer format, this series is suitable for anyone looking for a quick, basic introduction on a disease or condition.
+Written at a 6th to 7th grade reading level in a question-and-answer format, this series is suitable for anyone looking for a quick, basic introduction to a disease or condition.
 Two to six pages long, Fast Facts are easy to reproduce and are appropriate as a handout in a clinic, doctor’s office, or at a health fair.
-Many Fast Facts are available in Spanish and some are also available in Chinese and audio (MP3) format.
+Some Fast Facts are available in Spanish and some are also available in Asian languages and audio (MP3) format.

 Easy-to-Read Booklets for Multicultural Audiences.
-NRC also publishes an easy-to-read booklet, Bone Health for Life, which is targeted to multicultural audiences.
+The Center also publishes an easy-to-read booklet, Bone Health for Life, which is targeted to multicultural audiences.
 La historia de Isabel/Isabel's Story is a bilingual “fotonovela” that tells the story of Isabel, who learns she has osteoporosis after falling and breaking her wrist.

 Fact Sheets.
 These slightly longer fact sheets provide more in-depth coverage of a particular subject.
-Fact sheets include more statistics and use technical language and are written at a 10th to 12th grade reading level.
-Some fact sheets are also available in Spanish or Chinese.
-These publications are appropriate for those interested in a detailed overview of a topic, and can also be used for patient reference materials in a clinical or community setting.
+Fact sheets use technical language and are written at a 10th to 12th grade reading level.
+Some fact sheets are also available in Spanish, Chinese, Korean, and Vietnamese.
+These publications are appropriate for those interested in a detailed overview of a topic, and can also be used for patient reference materials in a clinic or community setting.

 Multicultural Fact Sheets.
-This series of fact sheets, written at a seventh to eighth grade reading level, is targeted to five separate audiences: African Americans, Hispanics and Latinos, Asian Americans and Pacific Islanders, American Indians and Alaska Natives and Chinese Americans.
-The Hispanic and Chinese fact sheets are bilingual.
+This series of fact sheets, written at a 7th to 8th grade reading level, is targeted to five separate audiences: African Americans; Hispanics and Latinos; Asian Americans and Pacific Islanders; American Indians and Alaska Natives; and Chinese Americans.
 Each has a checklist of risk factors specific to that ethnic group.

-The best way to order an NRC publication is to visit the online shopping cart on the NRC Web site.
+The best way to order a publication is to visit the online shopping cart on the NIH ORBD~NRC website.
 There is no charge for these publications.
-Most NRC fact sheets are available online in PDF format, so they can be downloaded and copied easily.
+Most fact sheets are available online in PDF format, so they can be downloaded and copied easily.
 Unlimited copying is permitted.
-NRC limits the number of titles and copies you can order of booklets.
-If you need more than what you are permitted to order through the Web site shopping cart, please call the NRC toll-free at 800-624-BONE (2663) (TTY 202-466-4315).
+The center limits the number of titles and copies you can order of booklets.
+If you need more than what you are permitted to order through the website shopping cart, please call the NIH ORBD~NRC toll free at 800–624–BONE (2663) (TTY 202–466–4315).

-Most NRC fact sheets are available online in PDF format, so they easily can be downloaded and copied.
+Most fact sheets are available online in PDF format, so they can be downloaded and copied easily.
 Unlimited copying is permitted.
-You can request a bulk order of booklets by calling the NRC toll free at 800-624-BONE (2663) (TTY 202-466-4315).
-Sometimes the NRC still must limit the quantity that can be sent out at a given time.
-Considerations such as low stock can affect fulfillment.
+You can request a bulk order of booklets by calling the NIH ORBD~NRC toll free at 800–624–BONE (2663) (TTY 202–466–4315).
+Sometimes the center still must limit the quantity that can be sent out at a given time.
+Considerations such as low stock can affect order fulfillment.

 You may also ask us.
-An NRC information specialist might be able to direct you to other, more advanced sources of information.
-Contact NRC by calling 800-624-BONE (624-2663) (TTY 202-466-4315) or e-mailing NIHBoneInfo@mail.nih.gov.
-Please include your mailing address and, if possible, a telephone number in your e-mail message
+Center information specialists might be able to direct you to other, more advanced sources of information.
+Contact the NIH ORBD~NRC by calling 800–624–BONE (2663) (TTY 202–466–4315) or emailing NIHBoneInfo@mail.nih.gov.
+Please include your mailing address and, if possible, a telephone number in your email message.

-Another NIH institute or one of the NRC’s partner organizations might have information about the topic.
-NIH has 27 Institutes and Centers, and each one has a variety of responsibilities.
-Sometimes several institutes support different aspects of research on the same disease.
+Another NIH institute or one of the NIH ORBD~NRC’s partner organizations might have information about the topic.
+NIH has 27 institutes and centers, and each one has its own mission.
+Sometimes several Institutes support different aspects of research on the same disease.
 To find out which Institute to contact about your topic, visit the NIH Health Information page.